csoftxyz/RIA_EISA/README.md

 ### 7. Visualizations and Lattice Renderings

+- **`z3_derivation_walkthrough.html`** ★ (Plain Language — New June 2026) — Complete Z₃ → Standard Model derivation chain in plain English.
+From the 19D superalgebra to the 44-vector lattice to every mixing angle — step by step, no equations skipped, no jargon unexplained.
+Self-contained HTML, open in any browser.
+- **`z3_derivation_highschool.html`** ★ (High School Level — New June 2026) — "From 5 Arrows to the Entire Hydrogen Atom" — the full Z₃ derivation chain explained at a level anyone who took high school physics can follow.
+Covers how the lattice generates Coulomb's law, orbital quantum numbers, and the hydrogen spectrum.
+- **`z3_mixing_angles_highschool.html`** ★ (High School Level — New June 2026) — "Where Do Particle Mixing Angles Come From?" — a self-contained explanation of CKM and PMNS mixing angles from the Z₃ 44-vector lattice.
+Uses geometric intuition (arrows on a sphere) instead of abstract group theory.
 - **`z3_mass_show.py`** — Standard dual-panel visualization: 3D lattice + logarithmic fermion mass comparison.
 - **`z3_mass_show_1.py`** — Advanced dual visualization with L² and Δ annotations, updated for strange quark and mod-9.
 - **`z3_crystal_44_schematic.py`** — Schematic crystal-style 3D rendering with classification and connections.